Mato-En/Notes/README.md

   - Limits: limit laws, continuity and epsilon-delta definition
   - Derivatives: differentiation rules, derivatives of trigonometric and exponential functions, and finding extrema of a function
   - Integration: integration rules, fundamental theorem of calculus, integration by parts, trigonometric integrals, and improper integrals
-  - Differential equations: finding solutions to first- and second order (in progress) differential equations
+  - Differential equations: finding solutions to first- and second order differential equations
   - Series: infinite series, alternating series, root and ratio test, and power series (specifically, Taylor and Maclaurin series)
   - Multivariate calculus: partial derivatives, tangent planes, double and triple integrals
-  - Vector calculus: planes, vectors, line integrals, surface integrals, and Stokes' theorem (in progress)
+  - Vector calculus: planes, vectors, line integrals, surface integrals, and Stokes' theorem
 ## Physics
 - All notes were created from reading the University Physics volumes from [Openstax](https://openstax.org/subjects/science) and from internet research regarding unanswered questions.
 Again, Openstax has created three beautiful textbooks.
 Please make sure to pay them a visit
 - In my case, I closely integrated the mathematical concepts from my calculus notes into the physics notes so for a deeper understanding of these concepts, make sure you have a solid understanding of calculus